Which Size Bullion Coin to Choose?

 Over many years, our advice to investors has been very simple and consistent.
 Within reason, buy the cheapest, by which we mean the lowest percentage premium over gold.

 Most of the time, one ounce bullion coins sell at lower percentage premiums than their fractional equivalents, full one ounce bullion coins are therefore a better investment purchase than the fractional weights.

-It is often possible to buy older "real" gold coins, including smaller ones, for a premium similar to one ounce bullion coins, in which case, we would normally recommend buying them instead.
+It is often possible to buy older "real" gold coins, including smaller ones, for a premium similar to one ounce bullion coins.
+In that case, we would obviously recommend buying them instead.
 More information on our Real Coins versus Bullion Coins page.

 You may wish to view all of our articles on our gold guide.

 You may wish to view all of our articles on our silver guide.